joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 immutability helped with things far beyond safe concurrency.
 And so did the side-effect annotations, as they commonly helped to root out bugs caused by unintended side-effects.
 The future for our industry is a massively distributed one, however, where you want simple individual components composed into a larger fabric.
 In this world, individual nodes are less "precious", and arguably the correctness of the overall orchestration will become far more important.
+I do think this points to a more Go-like approach, with a focus on the RPC mechanisms connecting disparate pieces.

 The model of leveraging decades of prior research was fascinating and I'm so happy we took this approach.
 I literally tried not to invent anything new.
 I used to joke that our job was to sift through decades of research and attempt to